frp-arduino/frp-arduino/doc/example-blink.md

 pin13 =: clock ~> toggle
 ```

-Let's look at the type for the `=:` operator:
+Let's look at the type for the `api:=:` operator:

 ```haskell
 (=:) :: Output a -> Stream a -> Action ()
 ```

-It takes an `Output` of a specific type `a` and connects it to a `Stream` of
+It takes an output of a specific type and connects it to a sream of values of
-values of the same type.
+the same type.

-The type of `pin13` reveals that it accepts booleans:
+The type of `api:pin13` reveals that it accepts booleans:

 ```haskell
 pin13 :: Output Bool